 What are the causes of VCF?

-These fractures are generally caused by a large impact such as that sustained in some road accidents.
-This may crush the whole of one or more vertebrae.
+Vertebral Compression Fractures are generally caused by a forceful impact, typical in a road accident or a fall from height.
+This impact may crush the whole of one or more vertebrae.
 It may also disrupt or break the posterior of the spine, although this is less common.

-Claimants whose injuries are more severe, perhaps in part due to these health conditions, are likely to receive more compensation.
-The amount is likely to be greater as a result of the higher degree of pain the Claimant has experienced, and also due to the likely longer and more costly recovery.
+If your injuries are more severe, perhaps in part due to these health conditions, you are likely to receive more compensation.
+The amount is likely to be greater as a result of the higher degree of pain you may have experienced, and the longer period of recovery needed.

-Vertebral compression fractures may be difficult to diagnose, as the symptoms may be mistaken for arthritis, aches and pains associated with ageing, spinal disc problems or muscle strain.
+Vertebral Compression Fractures may be difficult to diagnose, as the symptoms may be mistaken for arthritis, aches and pains associated with aging, spinal disc problems or muscle strain.

 Longer-term health issues

-Left untreated, VCFs may lead to the development of serious health issues and potentially a long-term disability.
+Left untreated, VCFs may lead to the development of serious health issues and, potentially, long-term disability.